TacoCake/go-stremio-downloader/readme.md

 ## Usage

+As of now, the only platform tested was Linux.

 To use the downloader, you need to provide the path to the package and the output directory where the files will be saved.
 > **Note**: The output directory is a _prefix_, individual series will be saved in subdirectories with of their respective names.